Music in his blood

 From 1986 to 1993, Michael was a National Director of the Canadian Academy of Recording Arts and Sciences (CARAS), the organization presents the annual Juno Awards, Canada’s network televised music award show which recognizes excellence in recording achievement.
 He was also Chairman of the Board of the B.C.
 Chapter of CARAS, which for ten years staged the annual West Coast Music Awards.
 At the end of his tenure, he was presented with his own Juno Award for outstanding service to the Academy.
 In 1998, on behalf of CARAS, Michael hosted an Internet first, the live online video presentation of the Juno Awards Backstage and conducted interviews with many of the winners.

-From 1993 to 2005, Michael also managed the Western Canada operations of NABS, the National Advertising Benevolent Society, a non-profit charitable organization which helps people from the advertising, marketing and media community across Canada who have encountered illness, injury, unemployment, or financial difficulties, and raised hundreds of thousand of dollars for the charity.
+From 1993 to 2005, Michael also managed the Western Canada operations of NABS, the National Advertising Benevolent Society, a non-profit charitable organization which helps people from the advertising, marketing and media community across Canada who have encountered illness, injury, unemployment, or financial difficulties, and Michael organized a variety of annual events that raised hundreds of thousands of dollars for the charity.

-1997 heralded Michael’s return to on-air broadcasting when he launched Treasure Island Oldies as its producer and host.
+1997 heralded Michael’s return to on-air broadcasting when he launched Treasure Island Oldies as its host and producer.
 Treasure Island Oldies became a pioneering show and today is one of the world’s longest running weekly radio shows on the Internet.
-Since the show began in 1997, Treasure Island Oldies has been with the the same media network, originally the Dowco Entertainment Network, which became INSINC, then Mediaontap, and is streamed by NeuLion.
+Since the show began in 1997, Treasure Island Oldies has been working closely with Hugh Dobbie Jr and the online streaming companies he started.
+In the fall of 2016, Hugh’s new venture, Yare Media, is the exclusive online streaming host for Treasure Island Oldies.